 Scope note: This property identifies the E19 Physical Object that is moved during a move event.
 The property implies the object's passive participation.
 For example, Monet's painting "Impression sunrise" was moved for the first Impressionist exhibition in 1874.
-In an alitary a surrous assurant assurant land and alitary In reality, a move must concern at least one object.
+In reality, a move must concern at least one object.
 To: